rschwabco/aserto-demo/Tutorial.md

 ![](/images/auth0-apis-settings.png)

-The last thing we have to set up in Auth0 are test users.
-We'll set up two users: one that will have access to our sensitive asset, and another that should eventually not be able to acess it.
+Now we have to set up test users in Auth0.
+We'll set up two users: one that will have access to our sensitive asset, and another that will not be able to access it.

 Navigate to the users management section in the lefthand side menu: